 When using MistServer to push or record it will always be done through a target URL specifying the type of push or recording followed by parameters.
-Every target URL can include text replacements or URL parameters to select tracks or when to record and for how long.
+Every target URL will apply Pro-only feature: Variable substitution and may contain URL parameters to select tracks and apply specific commands/requests to the push.